top of page

 Popular Culture Studies Journal

 Popular culture is at the heart of democratic citizenship.
 It serves as an engine driving technology, innovation, and information, as well as a methodological lens employed by the many fields that examine culture, often from an interdisciplinary perspective.
-Managed by The Midwest Popular Culture Association / American Culture Association (MPCA/ACA), the Popular Culture Studies Journal is an academic, refereed journal for scholars, academics, and students from the many disciplines that study America, American culture, American popular culture, and global popular culture as it relates to the United States.
 The Editorial Board of the journal consists of the journal’s editors, MPCA/ACA’s current executives as well as the peer reviewers who helped develop submissions through their constructive criticism.

 Each issue features a Student Showcase that spotlights contributions from undergraduate and graduate students along with regular submissions involving emerging, independent, and established scholars.
 To be considered for a Student Showcase, student papers must only be authored by undergraduate and graduate students and reflect the original ideas of the student scholars (professors and academic mentors may advise such papers to help the students form and communicate these ideas).
+The journal also regularly publishes special issues with guest editors.
+Currently the journal is published twice a year in April and October.

 Furthermore, the journal seeks to help scholars develop their research communication skills and does so by encouraging revise over reject and combining peer-reviewing with peer-editing.
 We do follow a double-blind peer review approach, but we ask all reviewers to focus their criticism on making the work better.
 The goal is to create a cooperative approach, as seen in writing groups, instead of a competitive approach as seen in traditional academic research.